-"investor" under the terms of the particular BIT.
-Each investment treaty is different and the investors may structure their investments to take advantage of the differences in the level of investment protection in different treaties.
-For instance, under some BITs, a company will qualify as an "investor" attracting protection simply because it is incorporated in a contracting state (nationality of convenience).
-Other BITs include additional substantive requirements or require a genuine link to the contracting state before a company will qualify for protection.
-Moving an investment holding to take advantage of an investment treaty may be less likely to be effective once nationalisation looks likely to happen.
+These additional protections afforded by investment treaties produce the surprising result that, for example, a Chinese investor in a UK water company which is nationalised at below FMV could have a stronger claim, substantively and procedurally, than a British pension fund in the same position (which would likely have to rely on the ECHR/HRA).
+It would therefore be unsurprising to see some investors who do not have the benefit of an investment treaty moving their investments into entities attracting investment treaty protection and there are already reports that this is being considered.
+Whether such an investor could take advantage of the investment treaty protections would depend on whether they qualified as an "investor" under the terms of the particular BIT.
+Each investment treaty is different and investors may structure their investments to take advantage of the differences in the level of investment protection in different treaties.
+For instance, under most of the UK's BITs, a company will qualify as an "investor" attracting protection simply because it is incorporated in a contracting state (nationality of convenience).
+Moving an investment holding to take advantage of an investment treaty may give rise to an objection if it is effected once nationalisation looks likely to happen.

-The Investment Treaty arbitration provisions have always been controversial, with some seeing them as placing constraints on the state's ability to introduce measures that that they regard as being in the public interest (that is, of course, the point).
-More recently, they have come under criticism from the European Commission, which views BITs between EU Member States as potentially contrary to EU law, as they may reach decisions on matters of EU law outside of the EU and national court systems.
+The Investment Treaty arbitration provisions have always been controversial, with some seeing them as placing constraints on a state's ability to introduce measures that they regard as being in the public interest (that is, of course, the point).
+More recently, these provisions have come under criticism from the European Commission, which views BITs between EU Member States as potentially contrary to EU law, as they may reach decisions on matters of EU law outside of the EU and national court systems.
 This view was on 6 March 2018 upheld by the Court of Justice of the European Union.
-It may therefore be that the UK could resist any attempt by an aggrieved shareholder to obtain an arbitration award against the UK, where the BIT in question is between the UK and an EU Member State (e.g. Hungary or Poland).
+It is therefore likely that the UK would resist any attempt by an aggrieved shareholder to obtain an arbitration award against the UK, where the BIT in question is between the UK and an EU Member State (e.g. Hungary or Poland).